Orange Group: Dailymotion

 On 25 January 2011 Orange announced the acquisition of 49% of Dailymotion, a French online video platform, at a cost of €58.8 million.
 The group also secured an option to acquire all of the shares in the platform in 2013.
 This is indicative of a new strategy by Orange, which seeks to offer a full range of multi-screen video to its subscribers.
 In 2015 Vivendi acquired 90% of Dailymotion.

-Studio 37
+Orange Studio

-Created in 2007 Studio 37 co-produces and acquires films.
-The producer Frédérique Dumas starts the studio, which has an initial budget of 30 million Euros.
-For its growth, Orange negotiates exclusivity agreements with Warner, HBO, Fidélité Films and Gaumont, ensuring a stream of films for its TV Orange Cinema Series package.
+Created in 2007 under the name Studio 37, Orange Studio co-produces films, acquires film rights for sales abroad, and distributes select films in France.
+The producer Frédérique Dumas started the studio, which had an initial budget of 30 million Euros.
+For its growth, Orange negotiated exclusivity agreements with Warner, HBO, Fidélité Films and Gaumont, ensuring a stream of films for its TV Orange Cinema Series package.
 In 2011, Studio 37 co-produced The Artist which went on to win best picture and four further awards at the 84th Academy Awards.
 This makes it the first silent film to win an award since the original ceremony in 1929.

+In 2013, Studio 37 was renamed Orange Studio.